(We suggest printing/saving this information for ease of reference when you are here.)

 We try to be as low-waste as possible.
 Please do not bring plastic bottles (we provide glass bottles for water refilling - our water is pure well water) and, if you can, no single-use plastics.
 There are clearly marked bins in the kitchen for separating your waste.
 All waste food (cooked or uncooked) goes in the compost bin.
 All empty beer/wine bottles can be left in the crate in the bin area in the kitchen where they will be collected and recycled.
 Cigarette butts go in the sand pots that are outside most of the doors.

 Fresh clean towels are provided.
+If you require extra during your stay there is a supply in the shower area where you can help yourself.
 At the end of your stay used towels can be left in the towel basket in the shower area.
-If you require fresh towel durings your stay just send us a text and we will arrange it for you.
 We suggest that damp towels can be either hung out on your decking or by your stove.
 If you require additional swimming towels we can provide for a small charge.

 - The dome skylight can be opened in the summer by hooking the long skylight pole provided and turning gently, if unsure how to use this just let us know and we can help.